8 Things You Must Know to Automate Human Resource Processes

 - Ease and speed of implementation.

 - Automated digital signatures and workflows.
-HR processes are loaded with signature requirements, and this is not the place to assume that a copied/pasted TIFF signature image is a “digital” signature.
+HR processes are loaded with signature requirements, and this is not the place to assume that a copy/pasted TIFF signature image is a “digital” signature.

 - Secure and comprehensive audit trails.